Best south america Ski resorts in 2026

 Chapter 3

-Andean storms are typically big and leave a lot of fresh snow followed by bluebird skies.
-They cycle through periodically as opposed to continually, but with so few people on the mountain, powder days last longer than you’d see at a US-based resort.
+Andean storms are typically big and leave a lot of fresh snow.
+They cycle through periodically as opposed to continually, but with so few people on the mountain, powder days last longer than you’d see at a popular US-based resort.

 The high altitude of the Central Chilean Andes backcountry and resorts (all within a short drive from Santiago, Chile) help preserve the powder for weeks.
+Especially on south aspects.
 If you are mountain savvy, willing to earn your turns and/or join a guided ski tour with certified ski guides, you can find preserved winter powder snow even on a below average season.

 Chapter 4